 Before moving to northern California, Dr. Heidari attended medical school at Boston University, completed her residency at UC San Diego where she served as chief resident, followed by palliative fellowship at UCLA.
 Her interests include early palliative care integration, narrative medicine, and expanding primary palliative care skills for all clinicians.
-Outside of her clinical and mentorship work, she is likely writing creatively or outside chasing her border collie.
+Outside of her clinical and mentorship work, she is likely writing creatively or outside chasing her family's border collies.

 - Palliative Medicine

 Clinical Assistant Professor, Medicine - Primary Care and Population Health

 Program Director, Stanford University Hospice and Palliative Fellowship Training Program (2022 - Present)